trusttri/felt.social/README.md

-Our business is owned by a worker co-op and one day we hope to become a [platform co-op](https://platform.coop) to justly serve all stakeholders.
+Our business is owned by a worker co-op and one day we hope to become a [platform co-op](https://platform.coop) to best serve all stakeholders.
 We feel like accountability is pretty cool and so is a future friendly for all.